pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

 #### Return to Normal Office Hours

-The local association office hours for Sept 1 - May 1 are 9:30 am - 4:00 pm Monday-Thursday and 8:00 am - 2:00 pm on Fridays.
+The local association office hours for Sept 1 - May 1 are 7:00 am - 3:00 pm Monday-Tuesday and Thursday-Friday, and 12:00 pm - 8:00 pm on Wednesdays.
 See the [Contact Us](contactus.html) page for additional information.

 #### Rent the Community Center